yasen-yankov/ios-docs/Calendar/customizations.md

 ---
 title: Customizations
-meta_title: Calendar Customizations
+page_title: Calendar Customizations
-slug: calendar-customizations
-tags: calendar, customizations
-publish: true
-ordinal: 8
+position: 8
 ---

-#Calendar: Customizations
+# Calendar: Customizations

 <img src="../images/calendar-customization001.png"/>

 <code>TKCalendar</code> allows customizing almost evety aspect of its visual appearance.
 This article demonstrates some of the customization techniques that can be used with it.

 <code>TKCalendar</code> comes with two predefined themes:
 - <code>TKCalendarDefaultTheme</code> - a default theme
 - <code>TKCalendarIPadTheme</code> - a theme designed for iPad